The holonomy of a singular leaf: Introduction

-Recall that to most\footnote{More precisely, the universal Lie $\infty$-algebroid is shown in \cite{LLS} to exist for any singular foliation that admits a geometric resolution.
+To explain the construction, recall that to most \footnote{More precisely, the universal Lie $\infty$-algebroid is shown in \cite{LLS} to exist for any singular foliation that admits a geometric resolution.
 This happens in particular for locally real analytic singular foliations, that is singular foliations that have, in a neighborhood of every point, generators which are real analytic in some local coordinates.
-This class is quite large.} singular foliations ${\mathcal F}$ on $M$, Sylvain Lavau, Thomas Strobl and C.L. associated in \cite{LLS} a Lie $\infty$-algebroid ${\mathbb U}^{\mathcal F}$, constructed over resolutions of $ {\mathcal F}$ as a module over smooth functions on $M$.
-Although the construction of ${\mathbb U}^{\mathcal F}$ relies on several choices, it is unique up to homotopy.
-In particular, its homotopy groups $\pi_n( {\mathbb U}^{\mathcal F},m) $, at a point $m \in M$, \emph{i.e.}~homotopy classes of maps from $S^n$ to $ {\mathbb U}^{\mathcal F}$ mapping the north pole to $m$, depend only on the singular foliation $\mathcal F$.
-We can therefore denote these groups as $ \pi_n({\mathcal F},m)$, without any reference to the universal Lie $\infty$-algebroid ${\mathbb U}_{\mathcal F}$.
-Altogether, these groups form a bundle of groups over $M$ that we denote by $\pi_n({\mathcal F} )$.
-Last, we denote its group of (smooth) sections by $\Gamma(\pi_n({\mathcal F} ))$.
-For $n=0$, $\Gamma(\pi_0({\mathcal F} ))$ consists in bijections of the orbit space $ M/\mathcal F$ that come from a leaf-preserving smooth diffeomorphism of $M$.
+This class is quite large.
+The construction has been later extended by the first author and Ruben Louis (see \cite{LGLo}) to arbitrary Lie-Rinehart algebras (see also \cite{1811.03078}), in particular to general singular foliations, at the cost that the Lie $\infty$-algebroid could have infinite dimension.} singular foliations ${\fol{F}}$ on $M$, Sylvain Lavau, Thomas Strobl and C.L. associated in \cite{LLS} a Lie $\infty$-algebroid ${\NQ{U}}^{\fol{F}}$ {concentrated in negative degree}, constructed over {projective} resolutions of $ {\fol{F}}$ as a module over smooth functions on $M$.
+Although the construction of ${\NQ{U}}^{\fol{F}}$ relies on several choices, it is unique up to homotopy.
+In particular, its homotopy groups $\pi_n( {\NQ{U}}^{\fol{F}},m) $, at a point $m \in M$, \emph{i.e.}~homotopy classes of maps from $S^n$ to $ {\NQ{U}}^{\fol{F}}$ mapping the north pole to $m$, depend only on the singular foliation $\fol{F}$.
+We can therefore denote these groups as $ \pi_n({\fol{F}},m)$, without any reference to the universal Lie $\infty$-algebroid ${\NQ{U}}^{\fol{F}}$.
+Altogether, these groups form a bundle of groups over $M$: its group of (smooth) sections shall be denoted by $\Gamma(\pi_n({\fol{F}} ))$.
+We denote its group of smooth sections by $\Gamma(\pi_n(\fol{F}))$.
+For $n=0$, by convention, $\Gamma(\pi_0({\fol{F}} ))$ consists in bijections of the orbit space $ M/\fol{F}$ that come from a leaf-preserving smooth diffeomorphism of $M$.
 Now, let us choose a leaf $L$.
-Every submanifold $T$ transverse to $L$ comes equipped with a singular foliation, which does not depend on the choice af $T$, see \cite{Cerveau,Dazord,AS09}.
-It is called the \emph{transverse foliation} and we denote it by $ {\mathcal T}_\ell$ , with $ \ell $ the intersection point $T \cap L$.
+Every submanifold $T$ transverse to $L$ comes equipped with a singular foliation, which does not depend on the choice of $T$, see \cite{Cerveau,Dazord,AS09}.
+It is called the \emph{transverse foliation} and we denote it by $ {\fol{T}}_\ell$ , with $ \ell $ the intersection point $T \cap L$.
 We claim that a reasonable answer to the question above is to define the higher holonomies as a sequence of group morphisms: